bclark86/catboost-bobblehead/README.md

 ## Use App:

-Install libraries.
+Install libraries in a fresh environment.
 The list includes dependencies and those used for jupyter lab.

 ```
 pip install requirements.txt